OwOSwordsman/rustyaura.nix/README.md

 # rustyaura.nix

-A formatter that wraps around `rustfmt`, `prettierd`, and `leptosfmt`.
+A formatter that wraps around `rustfmt`, `prettierd` (with tailwind prettier plugin), and `leptosfmt`.
 The formatter reads from stdin and outputs formatted code to stdout.

 ## Usage